MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/channel-setup-online.md

 ![Example online channel.](media/channel-setup-online-2.png)

 > [!NOTE]
 > You should be cautious about the side effect on changing the warehouse of a running online channel.
-Due to the data sync latency, the sales orders that are not checked out on e-commerce will still be fulfilled from the old warehouse, which will impact the inventory availability as well.
+The carts that are not checked out on e-commerce, unless they are modified, they will still be fulfilled from the old warehouse, which will impact the inventory availability calculation.

 ## Assign the channel to a Commerce Scale Unit